 Welcome!
 I’ve created this website to bring together my academic work: research, teaching and other related activity.
-My research expertise lies in English literature, although I am developing strengths in Creative Economy research through my current work at Cardiff University (see below).
+My research expertise lies in English literature, although I also have strengths in Creative Economy research through my work in the Creative Economy team at Cardiff University (see below).
 From September 2020, I will be teaching at Kings Monkton School in Cardiff; this follows two years teaching at Hurstpierpoint College in Sussex.

 If you click on the + bar at the very bottom of the page, this will open out an additional menu with information about how to subscribe and other details about the website.

 This was my first attempt at stone balancing – Caldey Island, Easter, 2014.
 Photos by Francesca Gregory.
 See Adrian Gray for more.